-Power law has been deployed in various studies.
-In \cite{srinivas2016link}, the authors explicitly focus on the presence of power law in social networks and use this property to create a degree threshold-based similarity measure that can help in link prediction.
-In an attempt to model the self similar computer network traffic, the authors claim that during fragmentation of the data into Ethernet frames leads, the power spectrum of the departure process mimics power law similar to that of observed traffic.
-They also state that the power law was independent of the input process \cite{field2004measurement}.
-It was shown in \cite{faloutsos1999power} that internet topologies also can be modelled by power law.
-While investigating the presence of power laws in information retrieval data, the authors showed that query frequency and 5 out of 24 term frequency distributions could be best fit by a power law \cite{petersen2016power}.
-Power law has found immense applications in different domains.
+Power law has been used in several research projects.
+The authors of \cite{srinivas2016link} highlight the existence of power law in social networks and make advantage of this characteristic to develop a degree threshold-based similarity metric that aids in link prediction.
+The authors assert that the power spectrum of the departure process resembles a power law comparable to that of observed traffic during the fragmentation of the data into Ethernet frames, in an attempt to describe the self-similar computer network traffic.
+They further claim that the input procedure had no bearing on the power law \cite{field2004measurement}.
+Power law modeling of internet topologies was demonstrated in \cite{faloutsos1999power}.
+The authors demonstrated that 5 out of 24 term frequency distributions and query frequency could be best fitted by a power law while looking into the existence of power laws in information retrieval data \cite{petersen2016power}.
+Power law is incredibly useful in many different fields.
 In this paper, we intend to use it to model the word frequencies of twitter messages posted during this time.